MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1015.md

 ms.search.form: Report_1015_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Project Register (report)

 The **Project Register** report shows one or more selected project registers.

-By using a filter, you can select only those register entries that you want to see.
-If you do not set a filter, the report can be impractical because it can contain a large amount of information.
+You can filter the report to show only the register entries that you want to see.
+If you don't set a filter, the report can be impractical because it can contain a large amount of information.

 On the project journal template, you can indicate that you want the report to print when you post.

 ## Use cases